 A green and well-manicured lawn enhances your home’s curb appeal.
 This can only happen with proper lawn maintenance.

 Lawn care isn’t merely about mowing and watering.
 It also includes using the right tools and maintaining them, knowing when to fertilize grass, and how to repair bare spots on your lawn.
 And then there’s the various outside forces you can’t control weeds, pests, diseases.

 All of these may sound overwhelming at first blush, especially if it’s your first time owning a lawn.

-But not to worry, this guide will show you the ropes.
+But not to worry, our website will show you the ropes.
 And just in case you need a hand, GreenIQ is always glad to assist.